yangshunzhi1994/CNN-RIS/README.md

 # Expression-Clasification
-Target Classifification with Reduced Input Size for Edge Computing
+An Accurate Target Classification Network with Reduced Input Size in Edge Computing Devices

 EdgeCNN: Convolutional Neural Network Classification Model with small inputs for Edge Computing (The name of the paper.)